spacelift-io/user-documentation/docs/integrations/single-sign-on/README.md

 While certainly more convenient, IdP-initiated SSO lacks some of the protections awarded by SP-initiated SSO and is thus inherently less safe.
 Since Spacelift manages some of your most valuable resources, we decided against supporting this feature.

-If our server detects an IdP-initiated SSO session, it simply redirects the browser using [_303 See other_](https://en.wikipedia.org/wiki/HTTP_303) HTTP status code to the endpoint that triggers a regular SP-initiated SSO flow.
+If our server detects an IdP-initiated SSO session, it simply redirects the browser using [_303 See other_](https://en.wikipedia.org/wiki/HTTP_303){: rel="nofollow"} HTTP status code to the endpoint that triggers a regular SP-initiated SSO flow.
 As a result, you can still access Spacelift by clicking on the link in your IdP catalog, but are not exposed to the vulnerabilities of the IdP-initiated SSO.

 ## Disabling SSO